Browser Context (upcoming)

 Record a video

-configinheritDefaults(default:true) Inherits values from Run Settings and any values previously saved viazw.browserContext.setDefaults()for options you donβt specify.
-Example: if Run Settings have Run in background on and you donβt setheadlessinlaunchOptions,headlesswill be inherited astrue.makeMain(default:true) β advanced Iftrue, the launched context becomes the main context.
+configinheritDefaults(default:true) Inherits values from Browser Launch Settings or any values previously saved viazw.browserContext.setDefaults()for options you don’t specify.
+Note that if you passmode: "sticky", the inherited defaults come from the sticky profile’s settings (based onstickyProfileId).
+Likewise, if the current defaults’ mode is set to"sticky"but you explicitly passmode: "incognito", ZeroWork falls back to the built-in baseline defaults and ignores the current defaults.
+Example: If Browser Launch Settings have Run in background on and you don’t setheadlessinlaunchOptions,headlesswill be inherited astrue.makeMain(default:true) — advanced Iftrue, the launched context becomes the main context.
 The previous main context is closed (unless itskeepAlivesetting istrue).
-If you set tofalse, you partially lose automatic lifecycle, retries, and no-code blocks will keep using the old context.β οΈ Leave
+If you set it tofalse, you partially lose automatic lifecycle, retries, and no-code blocks will keep using the old context.⚠️ Leave

-makeMain: falseis ignored if you launch a context with a persistent (sticky) browser profile that is already launched and has already been made main.
+makeMain: falseis ignored if you launch a context with a sticky profile that is already launched and has already been made main elsewhere.
 This is because launches of the same sticky browser profile all share the same browser instance, see Sticky Profiles for more details further below.

-saveAsDefaultstofalse, a later relaunch may revert to older defaults.
-Likewise, if you setsaveAsDefaultstotruewhilemakeMainisfalse, the main context may relaunch with unexpected, unrelated settings.
+setAsDefaultstofalse, a later relaunch may revert to older defaults.
+Likewise, if you setsetAsDefaultstotruewhilemakeMainisfalse, the main context may relaunch with unexpected, unrelated settings.
 Prefer keeping the default.

-contextProvider β AdvancedProvide a custom launch callback.
-Use it when you need a custom-launched context but still want no-code blocks to use it and benefit from lifecycle management, relaunch policy, and browser profile session sharing.
+contextProvider — AdvancedProvide a custom launch callback.
+Use it when you need a custom-launched context but still want no-code blocks to use it and want to benefit from lifecycle management and relaunch policy.

 Use cases